epfl-ada/ada-2023-project-adacadabra1000101/README.md

 * In what type of role would you find yourself typecast?

 ## Additional Datasets
 - Actor Images Dataset: We construct our own dataset containing good quality face images of the actors of interest (#347).
 We obtain the images from [The Movie DataBase](https://www.themoviedb.org/) (TMDB).
-We generated a personal API to extract the images URL and store them in a csv file with corresponding actor names.
-We will use Dlib, a widely used pre-trained facial landmark detector to identify 68 key points on the face, storing them as pairs of coordinates.
-They will in turn used to derive additional features that we will link to the actors for our study.[WikiData](https://query.wikidata.org/sparql): Dlib annotations emphasize the importance of resolution and head pose accuracy in landmark placement.
-Illumination, quality, and color have a relatively minor impact (https://essay.utwente.nl/86867/1/Meijerink_BA_EEMCS.pdf).
-Despite having high-quality images and a well-trained model, we still encounter head pose challenges.
-In the upcoming steps, we will explore methods to rotate a 3D face to a pose comparable to a standard face.
-From these standardized images, we will extract facial landmarks to enhance the performance of the chosen model.
-Additionally, the features calculated from the landmarks we will address proportional considerations, as length between landmarks does not provide information as we do not have a reference length. <br>
+To see more detail, consult Step 3. <br>
-- We use WikiData to convert our ActorEthnicities values from keys to usable, readable strings.
+- [WikiData](https://query.wikidata.org/sparql): We use WikiData to convert our ActorEthnicities values from keys to usable, readable strings.

 ## Methods
 ### 1) Clustering Algorithm